4.1 HIPAA Overview & Covered Entities

 |---|---|---|

-A key trap: a provider becomes a Covered Entity only if it transmits a HIPAA standard transaction electronically (a claim, eligibility request, or remittance).
-A cash-only provider who never bills electronically may technically fall outside HIPAA, but this is rare in practice.
+The classic trap: a provider becomes a Covered Entity only if it transmits a HIPAA standard transaction electronically — a claim (837), eligibility request (270/271), claim status (276/277), or remittance (835).
+A pure cash-only provider who never bills any payer electronically may technically fall outside HIPAA, but in modern practice this is rare, and most providers are covered the moment they file one electronic claim.

 Business Associates and the BAA

 A Business Associate (BA) is a person or organization, outside the Covered Entity's workforce, that creates, receives, maintains, or transmits PHI to perform a function or service for the Covered Entity.
-Common billing-industry BAs include third-party billing companies, clearinghouses acting for a provider, collection agencies, EHR vendors, and IT contractors with PHI access.
+In the billing world the most common BAs are:

-Before any PHI is shared, the CE and BA must sign a Business Associate Agreement (BAA) — a written contract that requires the BA to safeguard PHI, limit its use to the contracted purpose, report breaches, and ensure subcontractors agree to the same terms.
+Before any PHI is shared, the CE and BA must sign a Business Associate Agreement (BAA) — a written contract requiring the BA to safeguard PHI, limit its use to the contracted purpose, report breaches to the CE, return or destroy PHI at contract end, and bind its subcontractors to the same terms.
 A BA cannot legally receive PHI without a signed BAA in place.
+A vendor who only ships boxes (a courier) or who has no PHI access (a janitorial service) is typically NOT a BA — incidental, transient exposure does not by itself create the relationship.

 Hybrid Entities and OHCAs

-An organized healthcare arrangement (OHCA) lets clinically integrated providers — for example, the physicians and the hospital where they practice — share PHI and issue a joint Notice of Privacy Practices for shared treatment, payment, and operations.
+An organized healthcare arrangement (OHCA) lets clinically integrated providers — for example, the attending physicians and the hospital where they practice — share PHI and issue a single joint Notice of Privacy Practices for treatment, payment, and operations they perform together.

 What Is NOT a Covered Entity

-Many organizations hold health data yet fall outside HIPAA:
+Many organizations hold health data yet fall outside HIPAA.
+Memorize this list, because the exam reliably tests at least one:

-- Employers — even though they keep employee health records
+- Employers — even when they keep employee health records or run a wellness program

 - Life insurers and many disability insurers

-- Schools and most education records (governed by FERPA instead)
+- Schools and most education records (governed by FERPA, not HIPAA)

-- Most mobile health apps and fitness trackers sold directly to consumers
+- Most consumer mobile health apps and fitness trackers sold directly to individuals

-These entities are not regulated by HIPAA unless they also function as a health plan, provider, clearinghouse, or BA.
+These entities are not regulated by HIPAA unless they also function as a health plan, provider, clearinghouse, or Business Associate.
+The single distinguishing question is always function, not size or industry.

 A physician practice contracts with an outside company to submit its claims, post payments, and follow up on denials.
 The billing company will access patient records to do this work.
 How is the billing company classified under HIPAA?